- Specialist Workstations

 Getting Started with Adobe Premiere Pro – Learn how to set up a project in Premiere Pro, import video files and assemble a simple sequence – add effects, render and export the edited video in the correct format.

-Windows 10 Hints, Tips & Shortcuts – Learn some useful keyboard shortcuts, how to effectively store your data and find it efficiently, how the Task Manager works, important accessibility settings and handy everyday essentials to consider when using a PC at Edge Hill.
+Windows 10 Hints, Tips & Shortcuts – Learn useful keyboard shortcuts, how to effectively store your data and find it efficiently, how the Task Manager works, important accessibility settings and handy everyday essentials to consider when using a PC at Edge Hill.

-Recent interactive TechSkills events in Catalyst have included showcasing augmented and virtual reality systems, programmatically creating virtual 3d models, operating 3D printers to produce intricate physical designs, an introduction to robotics via constructing and programming Robogators and our Nao artificially intelligent humanoid bots and an instructional demonstration of digital technologies designed to help train future medical practitioners.
+Recent interactive TechSkills events in Catalyst have included showcasing augmented and virtual reality systems, programmatically creating virtual 3D models, operating 3D printers to produce intricate physical designs, an introduction to robotics via constructing and programming Robogators and our Nao artificially intelligent humanoid bots and an instructional demonstration of digital technologies designed to help train future medical practitioners.

 Specialist workstations are located within Catalyst to facilitate student access to professional Creative Media, Geography, Computer Science and EditShare applications 24/7 during term time.
+Students can reserve a specialist workstation for up to 3 hours to ensure it will be available when required.

 There are four specialist categories – major applications in each category and workstation locations are displayed below: